Categories

 Amarapura: Sundown at U Bein’s Bridge

 The travel time from Mahamuni Paya to U Bein’s Bridge in Amarapura took about 45 minutes or so.
 And within those minutes I saw how crazy the traffic is or the lack of it.
 “Anyone can just drive motorbikes here, even young ones” says Olsen, my motorbike driver.
 No wonder, nobody is really teaching people how to drive here.
-And as farther we leave the city, the road also seemed to be a blur.
+And as farther we leav the city, the road also seemed to be a blur.
 Sometimes we would just turn and find a road I wasn’t even sure it was.
 “How about license?”
 I asked.
 Most people don’t have it since its very hard to get and expensive.
 If people get into trouble they just pay a fee.
 Despite the chaotic road traffic, I’m somewhat comfortable with his driving skills since he assured me he doesn’t “Drink and Drive”

 Agusan del Norte: A Day in Butuan, the City of Bridges and Balangays